Groundbreaking Study Clears Grain-Free Dog Food

 Moisture Rich - A dog's natural, carnivorous diet contains around 70% moisture.
 High-quality, wet grain-free dog food mirrors mother nature by providing adequate moisture to help the body function.
 Unlike dry dog food, it's biologically appropriate and can help prevent health problems including urinary tract infections, digestive issues, and obesity.

 What to Avoid in a Grain-Free Dog Food

 When choosing a grain-free dog food, keep it simple.
 Always check the ingredients on the label and do not buy the food if the main ingredients (or first couple of ingredients) include the following:

-Looking for a high-quality grain-free dog food that's high in meat protein, minimally processed, and moisture rich?
+True dog lovers don’t skimp when it comes to their pup’s health and wellbeing.
+If you are concerned about the quality of your dog's food, KOHA offers high-quality grain-free dog food that's high in meat protein, minimally processed, and moisture-rich?
 Check out our Limited Ingredient Diets for dogs.